Research

 Yihao Dong

-PhD Candidate in Human-Computer Interaction at the University of Sydney.
-Researching Extended Reality and predictive hand gesture tracking.
+PhD Candidate in the AID lab at the University of Sydney.
+Researching sensory augmentation and haptic feedback for vision impairment.

 Connect